 Kamana Two students have the option of working on their own or subscribing to the Kamana Student Services mentorship.
 If you sign up for Student Services, you have one year from date of purchase to finish your Kamana studies, which typically allows plenty of time even for a slow place and multiple breaks.

-Physical books are workbooks contained in a 3-ring binder; digital books are pdf copies of the same, delivered as one-time links to download and print and/or store on your device.
+Digital books are pdf copies of the original 3-ring binders, delivered as one-time links to download and print and/or store on your device.

 For those working through Kamana Two on their own without Student Services, we offer a low-cost opportunity to receive official Kamana Two certification.
 For a small fee, you can send in your completed work all at once and a Kamana instructor will review it.
 If it is satisfactorily complete, we will certify you as a graduate of the Kamana Two Naturalist Training Program.